sail-sg/ptp/README.md

 ## Updates

 - We have put the pretrained and fine-tuned weight on huggingface for fast download.
 - The first version of downstream evaluation code based on BLIP and pretrained/down-stream weight is released!
-The pre-training code and evaluation code based on ViLT is in cleaning up now.
+The pre-training code is in cleaning up now.